copernicus-mogley/zkav.club/README.md

 Preserve recordings with durable metadata so they remain usable years later.

-*For people who enjoy bringing order to messy records so they survive.*
+*For people who enjoy bringing order to messy records.*

 → [View the Archivist role](/opportunities/#the-archivist)